Towards Crowdsourced Training of Large Neural Networks using Decentralized Mixture-of-Experts: Related work

-Our primary insight from this section is that in general, training large neural networks can be a challenge for volunteer computing.
-However, there is a subclass of deep learning architectures which is well suited for this task.
+Our primary insight from this section is that existing methods for training general large neural networks do not fit well into the volunteer computing scenario.
+However, there is a subclass of deep learning architectures which is much better suited for this task.